-HHS WORKS CLOSELY WITH STATE AND LOCAL GOVERNMENTS, and many HHS-funded services are provided at the local level by state or county agencies, or through private sector grantees.
-11 operating divisions, including 8 agencies in the U.S. Public Health Service and 3 human services agencies, administer the Department’s programs.
+HHS works closely with state and local governments, and many HHS-funded services are provided at the local level by state or county agencies, or through private sector grantees.
+The Department's programs are administered by 11 operating divisions, including eight agencies in the U.S. Public Health Service and three human services agencies.
 In addition to the services they deliver, the HHS programs provide for equitable treatment of beneficiaries nationwide, and they enable the collection of national health and other data.